Ours is a school rooted in partnership - school, parents, church and the community working together for the benefit of each individual child.

 Effective learning for each child and efficient management including the wise use of resources, underpin the aims of our partnership.
 Working together enables us to widen opportunities for both children and adults in terms of curriculum experiences within the school day, experiences outside the school day, supporting children who need to learn more gradually and extending our most able learners.
 Sharing staff expertise and professional development opportunities enables us to continue to develop a highly skilled staff across both sites.

-Mrs Sue Patterson as the Head of the Federation works with the federation governing body to determine the strategic direction of the schools, to ensure that by working together we continue to build on the existing good practice that is part of the life of both schools.
-She divides her time equally across both sites in order to support both schools most effectively and ensuring that she appreciates the individuality, talents and needs of each child, in each of the two schools.
+Mr Andrew Morris as the Head of the Federation works with the federation governing body to determine the strategic direction of the schools, to ensure that by working together we continue to build on the existing good practice that is part of the life of both schools.
+He divides his time equally across both sites in order to support both schools most effectively and ensuring that he appreciates the individuality, talents and needs of each child, in each of the two schools.